SashaBayan/Project-Euler/README.md

 # Project-Euler
-Solving the Project Euler Toy Problems
+Solving the Project Euler Problems in Javascript